shaanzie/QuickRef/Theory Concepts/Heterogenous Parallelism/X: Laws of Parallelism.md

 ```
 The number of parallel processors used is constrained by the amount of time that the program is in a sequential stage.
 The performance bottleneck occurs at the slowest instruction.
 The actual speedup is always lesser than the predicted speedup, and this law works in the environment where the problem size is fixed.

+Extra work is involved in
+1. Work distribution in  parallel processors and result collection
+2. Straggler probem : Different compute times for different processors.

 ## Gustafson's Law

 ```
 S(n) = a + (1 - a)n
 ```
 The speedup over a single processor is given by a which is the workload to be scaled up and  n is the number of processors.
 If the number increases, there will always be a net speedup increase, regardless of the application.
 The slope however, may change with the application.

+## Parallel Programming Workflow

+1. Identify compute internsive parts of an application
+2. Adopt scalable algorithms
+3. Optimize data arrangements to maximise locality
+4. Performance tuning
+5. Pay attention to code portability, scalability and maintainability